gokulm/BoltOn/docs/cqrs.md

 In this sample we have used only two tables - Student and StudentFlattened in  BoltOnSamplesWrite and BoltOnSamplesRead databases respectively.

 * The events that get raised from your entities (that inherit BaseCqrsEntity) get added to EventsToBeProcessed collection.
 Two entities [`Student`](https://github.com/gokulm/BoltOn/blob/master/samples/BoltOn.Samples.Application/Entities/Student.cs) and [`StudentFlattened`](https://github.com/gokulm/BoltOn/blob/master/samples/BoltOn.Samples.Application/Entities/StudentFlattened.cs) inherit `BaseCqrsEntity`.
 Student entity is saved in Student table with foreign-key constraint to StudentType table.
 Commands (aka writes) go to this table.
 StudentFlattened entity is saved in StudentFlattened table, which is denormalized without any foreign-key constraints.
 Queries (aka reads) go to this table.
 Private and internal constructors are added to both the entities.
 The private constructor is to support EF and the internal constructor is to allow instantiation of the entity with appropriate request object as parameter.
-* Student's internal ctor is called from `CreateStudentHandler`, which gets invoked by `Mediator` from StudentController's POST call.
+* Student's internal ctor is called from `CreateStudentHandler`, which gets invoked by `Requestor` from StudentController's POST call.
 * `StudentCreatedEvent` event inherits `CqrsEvent`.
 Other properties that are required to create StudentFlattened entity are added.
 * `StudentCreatedEvent` event is triggered in the ctor by calling the base class' `RaiseEvent` method.
 The RaiseEvent method takes care of populating other properties like Id, SourceId, SourceTypeName and CreatedDate.